equilibria-xyz/perennial-v2/packages/perennial-account/README.md

 #### Account creation
 - Call the controller to determine your address.
-- Before the account is created, transfer DSU to that address for keeper compensation.
+- Before the account is created, transfer DSU or USDC to that address for keeper compensation.
 - Send a message to the relayer requesting account creation.

+#### Depositing and withdrawing funds
+- DSU or USDC may be deposited into an account using a native ERC20 transfer
+- USDC may also be deposited by executing the `deposit` function

+All USDC in the account is implicitly wrapped to DSU when transferring an amount greater than the account's DSU balance into a market.
+Funds transferred out of markets are not unwrapped until withdrawal.
+These behaviors minimize gas cost when rebalancing.

+When withdrawing funds from the account, a flag allows the caller to explicitly control unwrapping behavior.

+#### Rebalancing
-// TODO: document how to deposit and configure rebalancing
+// TODO: document

 ### Keepers
 // TODO: document interactions with relayer and controller